 As a final step, MCP determines which applications within a group are mapped to which channels, when more than one channel is allocated to a group.
-Within each group, we balance the total bandwidth demand across the allocated channels.
+Within a group, we balance the total bandwidth demand across the allocated channels.
 For each group, we maintain a ranking of applications by memory-intensity.
-We start with the least intensive application in the group and map applications to
+We start with the least intensive application in the group and map applications to the group's first allocated channel until the bandwidth demand allocated to it (approximated by sum of $MPKI_i$ of each application i allocated to it) is $\frac{Sum of MPKI_i}{Sum of channels allocated to the group}$.
+We then move on to the next channel and allocate applications to it.
+We repeat this procedure for every group and eventually, each application is assigned a preferred channel.

-4We found that bandwidth proportional allocation results in a 4% performance loss over the baseline since it increases memory interference.
+$^{^4\}mathrm{We}$ found that bandwidth-proportional allocation results in a 4% performance loss over the baseline since it increases memory interference.

-4.3.
-Allocation of Pages to Preferred Channel
+4.3 Allocation of Pages to Preferred Channel

-Once each application is assigned a preferred channel, MCP allocates a page to the preferred channel in case it is not already there.
-There are two possibilities.
-First, a page fault: the accessed page is not present in any channel.
+Once each application is assigned a preferred channel, MCP attempts to enforce this preference.
+For each page, there are two possibilities.
+First, the accessed page may not be resident in any memory channel (page fault).
 In this case, the page fault handler attempts to allocate the page in the preferred channel.
 If there is a free page in the preferred channel, the new page is allocated there.
 Otherwise, a modified version of the CLOCK replacement policy, as described in [7] is used.
 The baseline CLOCK policy keeps a circular list of pages in memory, with the hand (iterator) pointing to the oldest allocated page in the list.
-There is a Referenced (R) bit for each page, that is set to '1' when the page is referenced.
+There is a Referenced (R) bit for each page, which is set to '1' when the page is referenced.
 The R bits of all pages are cleared periodically by the operating system.
 When a page fault occurs and there are no free pages, the hand moves over the circular list until an unreferenced page (a page with R bit set to '0') is found.
 The goal is to choose the first unreferenced page as the replacement.
 To allocate a page in the preferred channel, the modified CLOCK algorithm looks ahead N pages beyond the first replacement candidate to potentially find an unreferenced page in the preferred channel.
-If there is no unreferenced page within N, the first unreferenced page in the list across all channels is chosen as the replacement candidate.
+If there is no unreferenced page within N pages, the first unreferenced page in the list across all channels is chosen as the replacement candidate.
 We use an N value of 512.

-Second, the accessed page is present in a channel other than the preferred channel, which we observe to be very rare in our workloads, since application behavior is relatively constant within an interval.
+Second, the accessed page may be present in a channel other than the preferred channel, which we observe to be very rare in our workloads, since application behavior is relatively constant within an interval.
 In this case, dynamically migrating the page to the preferred channel could be beneficial.
 However, dynamic page migration incurs TLB and cache block invalidation overheads as discussed in [3].
-We find that less than 12% of pages in all our workloads go to non-preferred channels and hence migration does not gain much performance over allowing some pages of an application to potentially remain in the non-preferred channels.
-Thus, our default implementation of MCP does not do migrations.
-However, if needed, migration can of course be seamlessly incorporated into MCP and IMPS.
+We find that less than 12% of pages in all our workloads go to non-preferred channels and hence migration likely does not gain much performance over allowing some pages of an application to potentially remain in the non-preferred channels.
+Thus, our default implementation of MCP does not use page migration.
+However, if needed, migration can be incorporated into our mechanism.